susam/mathb/README.md

     attempt to submit the post at 10:00:10 or later would succeed, provided that no other client submitted another post between 10:00:10 and the second client's attempt to make a post.

   - `:client-post-interval` (default is `0`): The minimum interval (in seconds) between two consecutive successful posts allowed from the same client.

-    Example: If this value is `10` and one client submits a new post at 10:00:00, then the same client is be allowed to make the next successful post submission at 10:00:10 or later.
+    Example: If this value is `10` and one client submits a new post at 10:00:00, then the same client is allowed to make the next successful post submission at 10:00:10 or later.
 If the same client submits another post at 10:00:07, the post is rejected with an error message that they must wait for 3 more seconds before submitting the post.
 This does not affect the posting behaviour for other clients.
-For example, another client can successfully submit their post at 10:00:07 while the first client could not.
+For example, another client can successfully submit their post at 10:00:07 while the first client cannot.

   - `:block` (default is `nil`): A list of strings that are not allowed in a post.
 If a post contains any string in this list, the post is rejected and the input form is returned intact to the client.

     Example: If this value is `("berk" "naff" "xxx")` and a client posts content which contains the string `xxx` in any field (code, title, or name), the post is rejected.

+  - `:ban` (default is `nil`): A list of IPv4 or IPv6 address prefixes.
+If the address of the remote client (as it appears in the MathB logs) matches any prefix in this list, the post from the client is rejected.
+The prefixes must be expressed as simple string literals.
+CIDRs, globs, regular expressions, etc. are not supported.
+A dollar sign (`$`) at the end of a prefix string matches the end of the client's address string.

+    Example: Let us consider a value of `("10.1."
+"10.2.0.2" "10.3.0.2$")` for this property.
+If a client from IP address `10.1.2.3` submits a post, it is rejected because the prefix `10.1.` matches this IP address.
+If a client from IP address `10.2.0.23` submits a post, it is rejected because the prefix `10.2.0.2` matches this IP address.
+If a client from IP address `10.3.0.2` submits a post, it is rejected because the prefix `10.3.0.2$` matches this IP address.
+If a client from IP address `10.3.0.23` submits a post, it is accepted because none of the prefixes match this IP address.

 If a property name is missing from this file or if the file itself is missing, then MathB defaults to the default value of the property mentioned within parentheses above.